 A data sheet should come up... records in a grid, one row per record, one field per column.
 Note that the records are sorted.

 So.
 We can get the list of phone numbers onto the screen.
 What about printing it out.
 Shock!
 Dismay!
 There's no "Print" option in the menus!!

-One great benefit of the tight integration is that whenever you learn something to solve "problem A", you are learning things which will be useful in other circumstances, too.
+One great benefit of the tight integration is that whenever you learn something to solve whatever is challenging you today, you are learning things which will be useful in other circumstances, too.